 High schoolers these days have to undergo a lot of stress – of studies, of fitting in, and of being able to have friends.
 This is the age between childhood and adulthood, where youngsters cannot fully comprehend their future and decide what to do.
 They are extremely vulnerable and impressionable.
 In such time, mostly due to peer pressure, many youngsters get involved in drugs.
 What starts as a ‘no harm in trying it once’ can lead to serious addiction.

-There has been a debate about using tracking devices to monitor the movement of teenagers as it may be considered violation of their privacy.
-However, given the fast-paced world we live in, change in family dynamics, and increase in external influences on kids, it has become crucial that GPS trackers and parental control apps be used – not to monitor them, but to accord immediate help whenever needed.
+There has been a debate about using a car GPS tracking device to monitor the movement of teenagers as it may be considered a violation of their privacy.
+However, given the fast-paced world we live in, change in family dynamics, and increase in external influences on kids, it has become crucial that a car GPS tracking device and parental control GPS car tracker app be used – not to monitor them, but to accord immediate help whenever needed.
 Especially when you are combating teenage addiction.
 Addiction to substances is a disease that often makes youngsters do things they wouldn’t normally do.
 Once addicted, it is known that kids, teenagers and even adults indulge in theft and other petty crimes to pay for their addiction.
 Thus, keeping your kid safe from this horrific situation is of utmost importance.

 According to Monitoring the Future (MTF) Survey of December 2019, more than 42,500 students across 400 public and private schools participated in the survey.
 Most 8th, 10th and 12th graders admit to have tried vaping, illicit drugs, alcohol, marijuana, and prescription opioids.
 Every one in four 10th grader, and one in three 12th grader has tried vaping nicotine, marijuana, and just flavours, because vaping devices are easily available.
 This has resulted in an approximate 20-30 percent decrease in cigarette use as compared to mid-1990’s.
 There also has been a decline in five-year trends of lifetime, past year, past month and binge alcohol use and in overall rates of lifetime, past year and past month illicit drug use, excluding marijuana, among 10th and 12th graders.
 However, abuse of prescription opioids among high school seniors is at its lowest rate since the survey began assessing it.
 But the 2019 MTF results show a continued dramatic increase in vaping.
 This is a frightening data for most parents.
 When at home, parents can keep a close watch at kids.
 But when out of the comfort of home, kids can be influenced by many factors.